 Do you hate performing in front of an audience?
 New virtual reality technology could ease your fears.
 Imperial’s Professor Roger Kneebone and the Royal College of Music’s Professor Aaron Williamon discuss a new mobile performance simulator to help musicians, politicians or business leaders, perform in front of an audience.

-The art of surgery- encounters and connections
+The art of surgery – encounters and connections

-Surgery- a profession, craft and performance.
+On how surgery is a profession, a craft and a performance.

 In his inaugural lecture, Professor Roger Kneebone explores how surgery can be considered a profession that is also a craft and a performance.